MManthey/dartsapp/README.md

 ## Bugs/Problems

+- [x] refreshing the game page crashes it
 - [ ] Check if shortID is free
 - [ ] Redirect to Home 404/50x
 - [ ] preventDefault leaveGame